 Status and Distribution

 First found in the British Isles in 1988, in Essex, presumably as an adventive species introduced with imported plant material.
-Has since spread strongly into London and the surrounding counties, parts of the Midlands, Hampshire and Wiltshire.
+Has since spread strongly to the north and west with records (up to 2021) reported from South Yorkshire, Staffordshire and Somerset.
 There is an isolated record from Devon in 2008.
-Within its present core area of south and east England it is often locally common but appears to be very local in Sussex and East Kent.
+It is widespread and common within its core central south-eastern area.

 Bradley & Fletcher no: